 Can Trichotillomania be cured?

-There are different ways to stop trichotillomania, and it’s important for you to explore which ones are right for you.
-Many of the ways to stop trichotillomania fall into the category of habit reversal techniques, and you’ll learn these if you see a cognitive behavioral therapist.
+There are different ways to stop hair pulling, and it’s important for you to explore which ones are right for you.
+Many of the ways to stop hair pulling fall into the category of habit reversal techniques, and you’ll learn these if you see a cognitive behavioral therapist.

 If you think you have trichotillomania, it’s always a good idea to speak to your doctor who can give you an official diagnosis and refer you to an experienced cognitive behavioral therapist.